RAzZ14/azs-xpsystem/README.md

 # AZ SCRIPTS - XP AND LEVEL SYSTEM

-Modern XP and Leveling system for QBCore with dual UI styles and smooth animations.
+Modern XP and Leveling system for QBCore and ESX with dual UI styles and smooth animations.

 ## 📦 Installation